What is brown discharge in women?

 Are there different types of brown discharge?

-Even though brown discharge can occur during different stages of your cycle, it’s always caused by the same dried blood.
-What can change is the reason for that dried blood.
+Even though brown discharge can occur during different stages of your cycle, it’s always caused by old blood.
+What can change is the reason for that blood appears.

-That’s why using a period tracker like Flo can be so important.
-These apps allow you to log any symptoms you have - itchiness, abdominal pain, brown mucus discharge, etc - so that’s it’s easier to understand why you’re experiencing brown discharge.
+That’s why using a period tracker like Flo can be so helpful.
+These apps allow you to log any symptoms you have - itchiness, abdominal pain, brown mucusy discharge, etc. — so that’s it’s easier to understand why you’re experiencing brown discharge.

 What can cause brown discharge?

 There are many reasons why you could be experiencing brown vaginal discharge.
-They range from perfectly normal to genuine cause for concern.
-That’s why you also need to be aware of any symptoms that are accompanying brown discharge.
+These range from perfectly normal to genuine cause for concern.
+That’s why you also need to be aware of any symptoms that accompany the brown discharge.
 Some of the most common reasons why your discharge is brown include: